There are 5 steps educators can adopt in their own classrooms to use NGSS phenomena most effectively in the classroom.

 Students need to reflect back on the initial problem or question because that's what the conclusion is about, but they also need to reflect back on the overarching anchor phenomena—how this whole process began.

-At the end of the day, if you want to prepare students to engage with real-world phenomena and succeed, it starts with bringing that phenomena into the classroom and giving students access to it on their own terms, unfettered, free to make mistakes and learn and contribute, as individuals, to the world’s knowledge.
+At the end of the day, if you want to prepare students to engage with real-world phenomena and succeed, it starts with bringing NGSS phenomena examples into the classroom and giving students access to the knowledge-building process described on their own terms.
+They need to feel unfettered and free to make mistakes while learning and contributing as individuals to the world’s knowledge.